winner-kw3/mini_mvc/README.md

 * You need to create Article.php (entity) following the same structure as in User.php
 * You need to create ArticleRepository.php and inside add a method with a query to get all articles
 * You need to create ArticleController.php that will call the repository and return the result to the view
-* You need to create the view in templates/article/list.php
+* You need to create the view in templates/article/list.php.
+Display only the title and a Read More link
 * Update the menu
+* We want to display the article details when we click on Read More
+  * For that we need to create an action show in ArticleController that will get the article and pass it to the view
+* Below the article details
+  * Display the comments
+  * If the user is connected, allow him to add a comment